PROS / The company supports many different equipment brands, so you can reuse your existing system and save money.

 Monitronics breaks its systems down by type for families, single parents and seniors.
-Each type of system uses a slightly different combination of devices to provide protection from burglary, fire and medical emergencies, as well as home security monitoring.
+Each type of system uses a slightly different combination of devices to monitor your home and provide protection against burglary, fire and medical emergencies.
 These combinations are merely base layouts though.
-Once you are pegged into a category, you can customize it to your specific house to accommodate your personal needs.
-Unfortunately, though, Monitronics surprisingly doesn't offer all the devices found through other companies.
-This may partially be an issue due to different dealerships having different equipment.
-Before finalizing your service, be sure that your local dealer has all the devices you want.
+Once you are set in a category, you can customize your system to your specific house to accommodate your personal needs.
+Because the company offers equipment from a variety of brands, you can likely use your existing system in conjunction with its monitoring service.